About this site

 I often return to old ideas and reiterate them in new ways and in the light of new circumstances and knowledge.
 This is why the date of the material is indicated - it may have responded to a particular situation in the past, I may have moved on from that position, and yet I still stand by some of it or think it is still of interest.

-As time passes the references to cutural fashions and technologies that are now outmoded become amusing.
+As time passes the references to cultural fashions and technologies that are now outmoded become amusing.
 This site has existed in various forms since 2001, the earliest material dates from the late 90s, so the size and resolution of images (or ideas) may not always be up to modern standards.
 Maybe I'll get round to remaking it or doing another iteration.

 I'm an architect and live in London.
 Since 2000 I've mostly specialised in interior fitout and workplace design for major corporate clients.
 I'm interested in the relationships between environments, social/power structures, and technology.
-It so happened that I was able to explore these subjects more freely in a church context than an architectural context until recently.

 I belong to an experimental and creative Christian community called Grace.
 Through Grace I have been able to pursue installation art, event curation and the design of rituals.
 Much of the material on this site has been created for, or through, Grace, especially in the Small rituals and Grafix sections.